consp/lcd8-re/README.md

   - CAN/UART capable
   - Fast
   - Be able to connect to phone to show nav updates (via custom gadgetbridge app)
+  - STM32H743
+  - Should have enough power to output 1.5A on the 5V rail to USB

 ## Known issues
 Probably many, there is a bug in the PCB making the ADC unreliable when a battery is installed.